DominicMonares/fret-js/README.md

 ```
 Set your USB audio interface as your device's audio input and allow browser to access microphone.

+### Note
-Functions must be self invoked.
+- Functions must be self-invoked
+- Input signal must be clean